2024 Newcastle City Council election: Aftermath

 Despite losses, Labour retained their majority on Newcastle City Council.
 Labour council leader Nick Kemp called the results "mixed and in some cases, entirely surprising" whilst also alleging that "very disconcerting and worrying campaigns" were run in this year's election.
 He declined to elaborate further on this.

 Liberal Democrat group leader Colin Ferguson suggested the concurrent mayoral election had "changed the pattern of how people normally voted."

-Kemp would face a challenge for the Labour leadership on the 8th May 2024 from Cllr Dan Greenhough.
+Kemp faced a challenge for the Labour leadership on 8 May 2024 from Cllr Dan Greenhough.
 Greenhough was described by local media as a "strong backer" of Newcastle North MP Catherine McKinnell and the newly elected North East mayor Kim McGuinness.
 It was reported that Nick Kemp defeated Dan Greenhough by a margin of 23 votes to 21.

-Nick Kemp reshuffled his cabinet on the 23rd May 2024, with Cllr Abdul Samad and Cllr Adam Walker joining the council's cabinet.
+Nick Kemp reshuffled his cabinet on 23 May 2024, with Cllr Abdul Samad and Cllr Adam Walker joining the council's cabinet.
 Samad had defeated the then leader of the council, Nick Forbes, in a selection meeting for the Arthur's Hill ward in 2022, leading to Forbes leaving the council and his role as leader.